 San Francisco, CA

 The software patent system poses a significant challenge for developers.
 Patent trolls, product life cycles shorter than the patent process, and general uncertainty threatens to stifle innovation and growth in the app industry.
 The Application Developers Alliance is connecting experts with developers to discuss this critical issue.
-Join us along with industry leaders to enjoy a great conversation, food, beverages, and networking.

 UC Berkeley School of Law